Skip to main content

 • Shows enthusiasm for joining a company that isn’t actively hiring.

-• Highlights how your skills and background align with the organization’s goals.
+• Highlights how an applicant’s skills and background align with the organization’s goals.

 • Expresses admiration for the company’s mission or industry.

-• Introduces you as a potential fit for future opportunities.
+• Introduces an applicant as a potential fit for future opportunities.

 • Opens doors for informational interviews or networking conversations.

-• Helps hiring managers remember when new roles become available.
+• Helps hiring managers recall an applicant when new roles become available.

 Cover letter